 After creating a corporate travel policy, the next step is encouraging employees to comply with it.
-Below, we’ve compiled a list of the best practices you should follow when ensuring compliance.
+Below, we compiled a list of best practices to follow when ensuring compliance.

 7 ways to ensure travel policy compliance

-After creating the travel policy, now it’s time to make sure everybody within the company follows it.
-Below, you can find seven pieces of advice on how to make sure of travel policy compliance from your employees.
+After creating the travel policy, it’s time to make sure everybody within the company follows it.
+Below, you’ll find 7 pieces of advice on how to ensure travel policy compliance from your employees.

 1. Be mindful of your duty of care

-Your responsibilities should start with your duty of care.
-Being sure you have your employees wellbeing in mind and that you never put them in harm’s way is one of the main rules when ensuring travel policy compliance.
+Your responsibilities should start from your duty of care.
+Being sure you have your employees’ wellbeing in mind and that you never put them in harm’s way is one of the main rules when ensuring travel policy compliance.

 Duty of care covers a lot of elements.
-From not exposing people to dangers while traveling for business – like sending them to risky locations – to making sure you’re not pushing your people just to save costs – like insisting on a longer flight because it’s cheaper.
+From not exposing people to dangers while traveling for business—like sending them to risky locations—to making sure you don’t push your people just to save costs, like insisting on a longer flight because it’s cheaper.